 We use your health-related information to support you and your healthcare team and for research purposes.
-The applications are intended for you to record your symptoms, how you are feeling, and other health metrics.
+The applications are intended for you to record your symptoms, measure relevant clinical outcome metrics, and collect other health metrics.
 There are also passively collected health measures that measure your physical activity levels as well as your heart function.
 This data is for you and your healthcare team to learn more about your health status.
 This data is not to be used for determining your course of treatment, but only for informational purposes.

 Data that is not related to health, such as information inputted into forms on our website, may be used for other purposes such as providing you services you have requested or exercising our legitimate interests listed below.

 a.
 We will use the data to contact you regarding potential business partnerships and business development opportunities only where deemed to be of genuine value and interest both to you and to BIOS.

 b.
 We will use the data for improving the health metrics we calculate, to create new health metrics, and for researching new treatments and therapies for chronic conditions.